A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Joint supplements are safer than NSAIDs, have no practical limit on how long they can be taken, are non-addictive, and help repair damaged joints while reducing inflammation.

-Most joint supplements use a combination of anti-inflammatories such as glucosamine and chondroitin.
-Some also employ antioxidants such as MSM and boswellia that do the important work of reducing oxidative stress on joint tissues.
+Most joint supplements use a combination of researched compounds such as glucosamine and chondroitin.
+Some also employ anti-inflammatory ingredients such as MSM and boswellia that do the important work of helping to reduce oxidative stress in joint tissues.

 Nuzema is not a household name, but their Joint Support+ is fast becoming a household favorite.
-It is loaded with a potent combination of anti-inflammatories and antioxidants that approach joint health from multiple angles.
+It is loaded with a potent combination of anti-inflammatories and helpful compounds that approach joint health from multiple angles.

-What we like: Nuzena Joint Support+ provides an array of ingredients that complement each other and bolster overall joint strength.
+What we like: Nuzena Joint Support+ provides an array of ingredients that complement each other and bolster overall joint health.
 That, in turn, reduces inflammation and the associated pain.
-The money back guarantee is nice too.
+This product is third-party tested and carries the USP seal that ensures it is free of heavy-metals and other contaminants.

-Flaws: Both glucosamine and chondroitin are derived from animal products and so definitely not vegan-friendly.
+Flaws: Both glucosamine and chondroitin are derived from animal products and so this is definitely not vegan-friendly.
+This product appears to have identical ingredients as the VitaBalance ProJoint Plus but at a higher price, about $50 for a 1-month supply.

 1MD EasyFlex takes a slightly different approach by eschewing Longvida® Optimized Curcumin, UC-II® Undenatured type II collagen, and WokVel® Boswellia Serrata.

-What we like: EasyFlex relies on the antioxidant 3 powerful ingredients to reduce joint damage due to oxidative stress.
+What we like: EasyFlex relies on these these 3 powerful ingredients plus the antioxidant astaxanthin to reduce inflammation and joint damage.
 They are also one of the few that is shellfish-free, which will appeal to vegans.
-And the collagen will help your skin look better.
+The collagen may help your skin look better.

 Arazo Nutrition Joint Support provides no-nonsense doses of glucosamine and chondroitin, tosses in a dash of turmeric to fight osteoarthritis, and wraps it in a flavorless coating that goes down easy.
 Joint Support is also subjected to rigorous 3rd party testing.

-What we like: We love the generous amounts of glucosamine and chondroitin in every capsule.
+What we like: We love the generous amounts of glucosamine, chondroitin, and MSM in every serving.
 The hyaluronic acid is great for keeping joints well lubricated so they do not stiffen up.
-And turmeric can help arrest the progression of osteoarthritis.
+The included turmeric is a potent analgesic and anti-inflammatory compound that can help arrest the progression of osteoarthritis.

 GoL Joint Support takes an alternative approach to joint health by embracing systemic enzymes that promote mobility and overall joint health.
-It finds a spot on our list because, although it is short on clinical proof to support its claims, countless people sing its praises.
+It finds a spot on our list because research supports proteolytic enzymes’ effectiveness, plus countless people sing its praises.

 What we like: We applaud the company’s dedication to finding alternative paths to wellness.
-The capsules are very easy to swallow and do not cause any noticeable side effects.
+The capsules are very easy to swallow and research shows they are a safer alternative than NSAIDs (source).
 This supplement is also free of shellfish-derived glucosamine.

 9. Zenwise Glucosamine Chondroitin Sulfate

 Zenwise chooses not to reinvent the wheel with their Glucosamine Chondroitin Sulfate joint supplement.
-They build their supplement around those two anti-inflammatories, then add a dash of turmeric and MSM to improve mobility and fight osteoarthritis.
+They build their supplement around those two joint-supportive compounds, then add a dash of turmeric and MSM to improve mobility and fight osteoarthritis.

 What we like: This supplement leans heavily on mainstays glucosamine and chondroitin but also provides a generous helping of 1000 mg of MSM.
-MSM can slow the progression of osteoarthritis, and that is bound to pay plenty of long term dividends.
+MSM can slow the progression of osteoarthritis, and that is bound to pay plenty of long-term dividends.
+The supplement is well-rounded with the addition of turmeric, boswellia, and hyaluronic acid.

 Who Needs a Joint Supplement?